Anthrocon/www/content/guides/budgeting-for-a-furry-con/index.md

 ### **FOOD and supplies**

 Once you have your hotel and travel costs figured out, then you can see how much of your remaining budget you can allocate for the con itself.
 Say you are on a $1,000 budget, and your total travel costs are $700 - that leaves you $300 for food and miscellaneous spending.
-While there are many food options in and around the convention center and main hotels,&nbsp;I would allocate at least 50% of your remaining budget towards food.
+While there are many food options in and around the convention center and main hotels, I would allocate at least 50% of your remaining budget towards food.
 One cost-saving tip would be to make a trip to a local grocery store (especially if you are driving in) and stocking up on affordable, healthy snacks such as fruit, granola, refrigerated salads (all of Anthrocon’s partner hotels come equipped with mini fridges) and beverages, including bottled water – instead of paying premium prices for those essentials from the hotel lobby or nearby convenience stores.

 In addition, if you plan on dining out with a big group (6 or more people), restaurants may automatically charge a service tip so you don’t have to worry about calculating a tip.
 This automatic charge is normally between 18% to 20% depending on the restaurants, but it’ll make your final bill go up more than you might be expecting.